MovingUniverseLab/MAD/README.md

 and lightcurves from the OGLE, KMTNet, and MOA websites.
 3. `populate_database.py`.
 This is a very short script that calls `query_alerts.py` that populates the database.
-This can (and should) be edited by the user depending on what set of alerts and photometry they are particularly interested in.
+This can be edited by the user depending on what set of alerts and photometry they are particularly interested in.

+### Workflow
 Note that before the Flask app (`app.py`) can be run, `populate_database.py` must have been run.

 By running `populate_database.py`, a database called `microlensing.db` is created.